drbitboy/test_0mq_subscribe_limit/README.md

       - Only first 1000 subscriptions, for envelopes 0 through 999, will be received by publisher
     - HOWEVER
       - If publisher is interrupted (e.g. Control-C), and restarted
       - Then subscriber will receive messages from all envelopes, 0 through 65535
+      - This is, to this developer, an unexpected behavior

 # New